-5.2 Barn/Brooder House Interiors and Equipment
+5.2 Barn Interiors and Equipment

-Cleaning the interior of the barn/brooder house involves several key components that work together to reduce disease and bacteria load.
+Cleaning the interior of the barn involves several key components that work together to reduce disease and bacterial load.

-These include the dry-clean process of removing organic matter, using a pressure washing with water followed by application of a detergent with a water rinse and/or disinfectant and downtime (including a dry time to ensure the barn is dried prior to laying down new bedding for the next flock).
+These include the dry-clean process of removing organic matter, pressure washing with water followed by application of a detergent with a water rinse, and/or disinfectant and downtime (including a dry time to ensure the barn is dried prior to laying down new bedding for the next flock).
 Each one of these steps plays an important role in breaking the cycle of contamination.